 Whether to issue a timely warning will be determined on a case-by-case basis in light of all the facts surrounding the reported crime.
 The determination will be made by the Public Safety Director, Associate Director or designee, in consultation with the Director/Dean and/or Associate Director.
-These individuals may, in their discretion, consult with others as deemed appropriate (e.g. Vice President for Student Affairs, Dean of Students, Vice President of Human Resources and Chief People Officer, Vice President of Administration and Chief Risk Officer, the Civil Rights and Title IX Coordinator, Vice President for Communications and Chief Marketing Officer, Executive Vice President and Provost, Vice President for Academic Affairs and Dean of the Faculty, and Vice President for Academic Affairs and Dean of the Language Schools).
-The following criteria will determine whether timely warnings will be issued:
+These individuals may, in their discretion, consult with others as deemed appropriate (e.g. Vice President for Student Affairs, Dean of Students, Vice President of Human Resources and Chief People Officer, Vice President of Administration and Chief Risk Officer, the Civil Rights and Title IX Coordinator, Vice President for Communications and Chief Marketing Officer, Executive Vice President and Provost, Vice President for Academic Affairs and Dean of the Faculty, and Vice President for Academic Affairs and Dean of the Faculty, and Vice President for Academic Affairs will be issued: